Mobile Sound Monitoring

 The MSP Noise Oversight Committee (NOC) discussed this matter during its meetings in March, May and July 2012 and determined that specific goals and a well-defined purpose for mobile noise monitoring must be provided with each request.
 Criteria for mobile noise monitoring requests were established and approved by the NOC on July 11, 2012.
 These criteria must be met before objective consideration of a mobile noise monitoring request can be completed by the NOC.
 These criteria are described below.

-Requests from the public for mobile noise monitoring in the communities surrounding MSP must be coordinated through a current NOC member and submitted to the MAC Noise Program Office for evaluation.
+Requests from the public for mobile noise monitoring in the communities surrounding MSP must be coordinated through a current NOC member and submitted to the MAC Community Relations Office for evaluation.
 Requests that are evaluated will be shared with NOC members during a regularly-scheduled committee meeting, along with MAC staff's recommendation regarding the request.

 The following criteria must be met before mobile noise monitoring can be conducted: